steviecurran/SQL2pandas/README.md

 SQL commands using Python pandas functions.

-I suggest you download the Jupyter notebook and run it locally to get the full functionality (e.g. the table of contents).
+I suggest you download the Jupyter notebook and run it locally to get the full functionality (e.g. the table of contents) and let me know if there's anything you want added.

 ![](https://raw.githubusercontent.com/steviecurran/portfolio/refs/heads/main/assets/img/Jupyter_example.png)